acsone/acsoo/README.md

 ### acsoo freeze

-`pip freeze` (which works very well as is), but exluding some common dev tools that are not required in production (pudb, ipdb, acsoo, git-aggregator, setuptools-odoo...) and their dependencies unless such dependencies are required by the project (directly or indirectly).
+`pip freeze` (which works very well as is) with the following additions

+* exluding some common dev tools that are not required in production (pudb, ipdb, acsoo, git-aggregator, setuptools-odoo...) and their dependencies unless such dependencies are required by the project (directly or indirectly).
+* excluding the project itself (as usual for python requirements.txt files)

 ### acsoo version